-Effective Fall, 1997, if a course is repeated in Fall 1997 or after (including summer session), only the course grade for the most recent repeat of the course shall be used in determining the Grade Point Average.
+For repeated courses taken during or after Fall 1997, only the grade for the most recent repeat of the course shall be used to determining the Grade Point Average.
 Only the course grades of A, B, C, D, or F shall be used for this purpose.
 Courses that may be repeated for credit are not included in this policy.